uwspstar/FullStack/CSharp/code-effective/readme.md

 - https://www.amazon.com/gp/product/B074RJT99M/
 ###  Limit Type Scope by Using Anonymous Types
 - Anonymous types are compiler generated immutable reference types
+-  you can and must use ```object initializer``` syntax when you construct an instance of an anonymous type.
+- Anonymous types are immutable types that support object initializer syntax.
 -  You’ve told the compiler that this new type is an immutable type and that it has two public read-only properties surrounding two backing fields (X, Y).
 ```
 var aPoint = new { X = 5, Y = 67 };
 //  You’ve indicated that you need a new internal sealed class.
 ```
 - You’ve told the compiler to write something like this for you:
+- Instead of writing this by hand, I’d rather let the compiler write it for me.
 ```
 internal sealed class AnonymousMumbleMumble
 {